-The Honorable Glenn Nye teaches The American Presidency course for the Leadership and the American Presidency (LTAP) program track, cosponsored by TFAS and the Ronald Reagan Institute in Washington, D.C.
+The Honorable Glenn Nye teaches The American Presidency course for the Leadership + the American Presidency program track, cosponsored by TFAS and the Ronald Reagan Institute in Washington, D.C.

 Nye is the president & CEO of the Center for the Study of the Presidency & Congress (CSPC) in Washington, D.C.
 CSPC is a nonpartisan think tank aiming to educate future public policy leaders while serving as an honest broker between the White House, Congress and private sector.